Here is the original account of the first Thanksgiving.

 “We have found the Indians very faithful in their covenant of peace with us; very loving and ready to pleasure us; we often go to them, and they come to us; some of us have been fifty miles by land in the country with them.”

 This stylized painting undoubtedly includes numerous historical inaccuracies, most notably the overall symbolism that the Pilgrims were providing the Wampanoag with a meal as if they were children at snack time.
-I’m not sure about the guy on the right with the conquistador helmet either.
+I’m not quite sure where the guy on the right (presumably Miles Standish) picked up that conquistador helmet.

 In 1970, a Frank James, Wampanoag, was invited to speak at a Thanksgiving ceremony.
 After seeing a copy of his speech beforehand, they would not let him read it.
 Here is the speech he did not give.